-I’m going to be out of the country for the next 1-2 weeks.
+I’m going to be out of the country.
 If you’re waiting on a review or have a question, I’ll probably need to hold off until I get back.
+Japan pictures here.

 Aug 07 2014

-I’m going to be out of the country for the next 1-2 weeks.
+I’m going to be out of the country.
 If you’re waiting on a review or have a question, I’ll probably need to hold off until I get back.
+Japan pictures here.